Kubzelll/Memz-Recreated/README.md

 You can also see how i recreated some memz payloads in python

 ## Installation
+You don't need to install libraries if u want to use .exe file

 ##### Windows:
 ```zsh
 pip install -r requirements.txt